Published on May 1, 2025 5 min read

 2. Merge Sort

-Merge sort employs a divide-and-conquer approach.
-It divides data into halves until each segment contains one element, then merges these segments in order.
+Merge sort uses a divide-and-conquer approach.
+It breaks your data into halves until each segment has one element.
+Then, it merges those pieces back together in order.

 How It Works: